-You are going for a vacation, but a tsunami destroys the hotel you have booked a few days to your holiday.
+You are going for a vacation, but a tsunami destroys the hotel you have booked a few days into your holiday.
 Protection for weather damage can reimburse your prepaid costs.
 A travel assistance service provider can also organize an alternative vacation destination.

 As you move around with your stuff during your trip, there is a chance of losing some things, like the travel papers.
 If you lose your passport, your travel insurance can help replace and pay for a new one.

-When You Don’t Need Travel Insurance
+When You Don’t Need Travel Insurance?